 The main three doshas are bio-energies, which run throughout the body.
 Each of them has a specific site and function.
 The treatment is based on the principle that ill health is caused by an imbalance of forces in the body.
 The main objective of Ayurveda is to restore the body’s dosha equilibriums.

 The difference between Ayurveda and conventional western medicine is that conventional medicine devotes most of its efforts to isolating the differences in disease.
-Ayurveda focuses on the qualities of each individual and how disease can affect a person differently.
+Ayurveda focuses on the qualities of each individual and how disease affects everyone differently.

 The focus of Ayurveda is to prevent illness, rather than cure the body.